lazyCode-404/Start-Shield/README.md

-StartShield-STSH - Blockchain-Based Insurance for Startups and MSMEs
+StartShield-STSH - Blockchain-Based Insurance for Startups, MSMEs and Smallholder Farmers

 Introduction
-StartShield is a decentralized insurance platform designed to provide startups and MSMEs with affordable, tailored coverage.
+StartShield is a decentralized insurance platform designed to provide startups, MSMEs and Small Holder Farmers with affordable, accescible and tailored coverage.
 By leveraging blockchain technology, StartShield offers transparency, security, and efficiency in managing policies, premium payments, and claims.

  Key Features
 - Tokenized Premium Payments: Use StartShield tokens (STSH) for payments and governance.